decayingcrow/decayingcrow/README.md

 i use he crow it pronouns and im nonbinary and mega gay for my dumbass boyfriend

-i speak english and spanish ok
+im nineteen and i speak english and spanish ok

 im neurodivergent and my main interests right now are homestuck, no more heroes and animatronics